Free shipping on online orders of $99+

 Why Aren’t Survival Rates 100%?

-While early defibrillation can dramatically improve survival rates, there are some cases that unfortunately won’t respond to an AED or advanced cardiac life support—no matter how well or how quickly it’s applied.
+While early defibrillation can dramatically improve survival rates, some cases won’t respond to an AED or advanced cardiac life support—no matter how well or how quickly it’s applied.

 One reason an AED won’t always restore a normal sinus rhythm is that some cardiac arrest victims have a non-shockable rhythm like pulseless electrical activity or asystole.
 An external defibrillator can only stop an abnormal heart rhythm if there is chaotic (rather than orderly or absent) electrical activity.